MicrosoftDocs/mesh-docs/mesh/Create/script-your-scene-logic/cloud-scripting-getting-started.md

 1. [Deploy the application's infrastructure](#mesh-app-cli-tool-command-reference):

-   This provisions all the resources needed to run the Meshapp in Azure&#8212;storage account, app service plan, app service, virtual network, application insights and log analytics workspace.
+   This provisions all the resources needed to run the Meshapp in Azure: storage account, app service plan, app service, virtual network, application insights and log analytics workspace.

     > [!NOTE]
     > This command only needs to be run once, unless you'd like to make some changes to the infrastructure such as changing MeshApp's authentication mode or deploying MeshApp to another resource group.